The maximal subgroups of the exceptional groups $F_4(q)$, $E_6(q)$ and ${}^2E_6(q)$ and related almost simple groups: Techniques used in the proof

 More often we have the following setup, which is also described in more detail in \cite[Section 13]{craven2019un}.
-Let $L$ be a subgroup of $\mbG$ (either $F_4$ or $E_6$), and suppose that we are given $L$ explicitly as linear transformations of a vector space $V$, and we explicitly know the trilinear form on $V$.
+Let $V$ be a $k$-vector space, and equip $V$ with a symmetric trilinear form whose symmetry group is $\mbG$, either $F_4$ or (simply connected) $E_6$, so that $V\cong M(\mbG)$.
+(By using this setup we imply that we are not fixing once and for all a single trilinear form, and we will use different forms when constructing different subgroups of $\mbG$.)
+Let $L$ be a subgroup of $\mbG$, and suppose that we are given $L$ explicitly as linear transformations of $V$, which of course stabilize the trilinear form.
 Let $\mb X$ denote the normalizer of $L$ in $\GL(V)$.
-If $H$ denotes \emph{any} overgroup of $L$ in $\GL(V)$ that we wish to place in $\mbG$, then all copies of $H$ (with that representation on $V$ up to $\Aut(H)$) may be found by conjugating $H$ by elements of $\mb X$, in fact by cosets of $\mb X$ by $N_{\GL(V)}(H)$.
+Let $H$ denote \emph{any} overgroup of $L$ in $\GL(V)$, and let $\mc H$ denote the set of conjugates of $H$ that contain $L$.
+We wish to understand the set $\mc H$, and in particular which elements of $\mc H$ lie in $\mb G$.

+The group $\mb X$ acts by conjugation on $\mc H$, and if we assume that all subgroups of $H$ isomorphic to $L$ are $H$-conjugate (for example, if $H$ is of Lie type and $L$ is a Borel subgroup) then $\mb X$ acts transitively on $\mc H$.
+Of course, the stabilizer of $H\in \mc H$ is $N_{\mb X}(H)$, so we need only consider cosets of $\mb X$ by $N_{\mb X}(H)$.
 These cosets are often in our cases covered by elements of the centralizer $C_{\GL(V)}(L)$.
 This group can be described as a multi-parameter matrix with coefficients in a field $k$, so we replace a general element of $\mb X$ by a matrix $g$ with entries in a polynomial ring over $k$.

 We then choose $h\in H$: we see that $h^g$ lies in $\mbG$ if and only if, for all $u,v,w\in V$, we have $f(u^{h^g},v^{h^g},w^{h^g})-f(u,v,w)=0$.
 Since inverting a matrix with polynomial entries is difficult, so we replace $u$ by $u^g$, and so on, and we instead compute